martuscellifaria/VHLog/README.md

 The available log levels are DEBUG, INFO, WARNING, ERROR, FATAL.
 There is not yet a possibility of filtering out, but it will be implemented soon.

 ### Next steps
-- Create a filtering system for differentiate development and production environments.
 - Add other log sinks (UDP, SysLog...).